 You can ask us to pay you back by sending us a request in writing.
-If you send a request in writing, send your bill and documentation of any payment you've made.
+If you send a request in writing, send your bill and documentation of any payment you have made.
 It's a good idea to make a copy of your bill and receipts for your records.
-You must submit your medical claim to us within 60 days of the date you got the service, item, or Part B drug and your prescription drug claim within three years of the day you got the Part D item or drug.
+You must submit your Part C (medical) claim to us within 60 days of the date you received the service, item, or Part B drug.
+You must submit your Part D (prescription drug) claim within three years of the day you got the Part D item or drug.